-- Runs for the second time - Your chance (due to small group): give input and shape - Your challenge: requires active participation, engagement and time You get out what you put in! - Chance to be given at a very high and tailored level for your group of students
+- Runs for the third time - Your chance (due to small group): give input and shape - Your challenge: requires active participation, engagement and time - You get out what you put in! - Chance to be given at a very high and tailored level for your group of students

-- Runs for the second time - Your chance (due to small group): give input and shape - Your challenge: requires active participation, engagement and time You get out what you get in l
+- Runs for the third time

+- Your chance (due to small group): give input and shape

+- Your challenge: requires active participation, engagement and time

+- You get out what you put in!

 - Chance to be given at a very high and tailored level for your group of students

 - My idea of the course and expectation

 - Read the literature before the lecture.

-- Runs for the second time - Your chance (due to small group): give input and shape - Your challenge: requires active participation, engagement and time
+- Runs for the third time

+- Your chance (due to small group): give input and shape

+- Your challenge: requires active participation, engagement and time

+- You get out what you put in!

 - Chance to be given at a very high and tailored level for your group of students

 - My idea of the course and expectation

 - Read the literature before the lecture.

 - Come with parts and questions that we should discuss.

 - Dare to say what you do not understand.

-- Runs for the second time - Your chance (due to small group): give input and shape - Your challenge: requires active participation, engagement and time
+- Runs for the third time - Your chance (due to small group): give input and shape - Your challenge: requires active participation, engagement and time